wlinna/Arkhados/guide/index.md

 Venator's lust for blood gives Venator extremely strong **lifesteal** buff but Venator's spells lose some accuracy, causing them to do less damage.

 #### <img class="spell-icon" src="Images/SpellIcons/leap.png" />Space: Leap ####
-Leap into the target location and **incapaciates** enemies in the landing area.
+Leap into the target location and **incapacitates** enemies in the landing area.
 Long cooldown.

 #### Passive: Blood drinker ####
 Venator has base lifesteal that cannot be dispelled